‹ Back to Insights

 Surface quality refers to the chemical properties of the surface being controlled to the precise requirements of the bond system (the materials being bonded and the adhesive being used).
 These chemical properties are changed through cleaning, surface treatment, and preparation processes, and the top few molecular layers of each material are all that is needed to be controlled to ensure strong adhesion.

-More and more frequently, dissimilar materials are being bonded (i.e. metals to polymers, composites to polymers, etc.), which requires very precise control over the interface between the materials.
+Dissimilar materials are being bonded more and more frequently (e.g., metals to polymers, composites to polymers, etc.), which requires very precise control over the interface between the materials.

 As you can see in the photo, the adhesive is intact, so there wasn’t a failure of the adhesive or the curing, but there was likely a molecular-level contaminant on the surface of the metal the adhesive was applied to, resulting in a weak bond.
 Over time and usage, the weak bond began to fail, and since bikes are used outdoors and are exposed to lots of moisture and dirt that can cause corrosion and further weaken bonds, they were able to sneak into the joint and cause what ended up being a catastrophic failure.